I received an inheritance of $30k. One year later, I had blown it all.

 Note: Before we can get into the Summary, Spent vs Budget, and Expenses Last 7 Months boxes, we need to run through the other tabs in the Google Sheet budget template first.

 V. Recording Expenses

 One of the presumably biggest downsides of a doing your personal budget in Google Sheets is that you have to enter your expenses in manually, but this is a blessing in disguise.
-Entering your expenses manually has had a big psychological effect on me that gets me to spend less.
-It forces ou to “feel the pain” of every dollar you spend.
+Entering your expenses manually will have a big psychological effect on you to spend less.
+It forces you to “feel the pain” of every dollar you spend.

 You’ll see some instructions in red at the top for more information.
 Across the blue row heading, the budget template auto populates your Monthly Expenses categories from the Dashboard tab.
 When you enter an expense, start with the date in Column A, the name of the place you spend the money in Column B, and then tab over to the column with the expense category that best matches how this expense should be categorized.
 If it’s an annual expense, it’s the same exact process - just make sure you’re in the right annual expense column.

-Note: It’s important you don’t change the order of your items in the Monthly Expenses box because the column you entered the expense under isn’t locked to the expense category.
+Note: It’s important you don’t change the order of your items in the Monthly Expenses box on the Dashboard tab because the column you entered the expense under isn’t locked to the expense category.